Maui fire death toll rises to at least 36 after fast-moving blaze nearly destroys town of Lahaina

 State Department of Education Superintendent Keith Hayashi said in a statement Wednesday that a team is working on contingency plans and preparing for the possible loss of an elementary school that had been in Lahaina for more than a century.

 "Unofficial aerial photos show the King Kamehameha III Elementary campus - on Front Street in Lahaina - sustained extensive fire and structural damage," he said.
-"The Department is striving to maintain regular school schedules to provide a sense of normalcy but will keep most Maui schools closed for the remainder of this week," he said.
+"The Department is striving to maintain regular school schedules to provide a sense of normalcy but will keep most Maui schools closed for the remainder of this week."

 Richard Bissen Jr., the mayor of Maui County, said at a Wednesday morning news conference that officials hadn't yet begun investigating the immediate cause of the fires, but officials did point to the combination of dry conditions, low humidity and high winds.